idan441/mongochat/knowledge/sockets_introduction.md

 ### Common objects used for making socket conneciton in different programming languages -
 These are exmaples of objects which can be found in many programming languages.
-They are used to store properties about hte socket and to configure it. ( This example is reffering to C programming language. )
+They are used to store properties about the socket and to configure it. ( This example is reffering to C programming language. )

 These can be seen in many ways -
 * Socket - this object is the one actually doing the connection.